Multi-camera video surveillance software for the Mac

 Any drive that can be mounted on your Mac (as virtually all NAS drives can be) can be used as a capture drive, however note that network-connected drives are not as reliable as locally-connected drives, and so we do NOT recommend using a NAS as the primary capture drive for SecuritySpy.
 Instead, A NAS could be useful as a backup device, with locally-captured files duplicated to the NAS via FTP transfer.

 If you need a large amount of storage, the best solution is one or more high-capacity external drives, connected to your Mac via USB 3.0 or Thunderbolt.

 This depends on many factors.
 Our System Requirements Calculator will give a reasonable recommendation.

-Can SecuritySpy run before login on Mac OS X?
+Can SecuritySpy run behind the login screen?